Generic selectors

 Forgiveness is always a petition to God, asking Him to lay aside our sin because all sin is against God (Psalm 51:4).
 As in the case when asking God to forgive our own sins, forgiveness of another person must be sincere and the kind of forgiveness God requires is from the heart:

-MATTHEW 18:34-35 “And in anger, his lord delivered him up to the tormentors, until he should pay all that he owed to him.
-35 Likewise shall My heavenly Father also do to you, if each of you does not forgive his brother’s offenses from the heart.”
+MATTHEW 18:34-35 “And his master was angry, and delivered him to the torturers until he should pay all that was due to him.
+35 “So My heavenly Father also will do to you if each of you, from his heart, does not forgive his brother his trespasses.”

 REVELATION 13:8 “And all who dwell on the earth will worship him, whose names have not been written in the book of life of the Lamb slain from the foundation of the world.”

-The phrase “foundation of the world” literally means from the “founding of the cosmos (universe)”.
+The phrase “foundation of the world” literally means from the founding of the cosmos (universe).
 Before man was created, God established that Jesus Christ would endure terrible agony so that God could forgive the sins of mankind.
-“For God so loved the world that He gave His only begotten Son, so that everyone who believes in Him may not perish, but may have everlasting life.”
+“For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.”
 (John 3:16).
 God’s agape love is so complete that Jesus Christ was predestined to die for us even before man was given the breath of life.

 Ever notice in the book of Revelation that everyone, men and angels alike, only use the name Lamb when referring to Jesus Christ?
 They do not use the name of Jesus Christ or the Son of God.
 Why?
 The God who created all living things proved His love through His sacrifice.
 The angels who wander the earth are firsthand witnesses of all the terrible sins of mankind that Jesus Christ is willing to forgive.
 Above all created beings, they comprehend the agape love of God that can forgive such horrors.

-Partaking of the blood and body of Jesus Christ and renewing our covenant with Jesus Christ at Passover includes forgiving others because forgiveness of others is the measure by which God forgives us.
+Partaking of the symbols of the blood and body of Jesus Christ in a worthy manner at memorial of the Passover includes forgiving others because forgiveness of others is the measure by which God forgives us.
 Forgiveness is the outpouring of God’s mercy and the gauge of the agape love that resides in our own hearts.

 (This is for public comments.
 For private comments, use the form on the Contact page.)